mrkkrp/markkarpov.com/tutorial/th.md

 getRecordFoo = view myRecordFoo  -- previous group
 ```

-The first declaration group, consisting of just `MyRecord` now cannot see
+The first declaration group, consisting of just `MyRecord`, now cannot see
-`getRecordFoo`, and in case you need it, you'll be forced to move all the
+`getRecordFoo`, and should you need it, you'll be forced to move all the code
-code that uses `getRecordFoo` into the second declaration group, after
+that uses `getRecordFoo` into the second declaration group, after `makeLenses
-`makeLenses ''MyRecord`.
-In most cases this is not a big deal (after all, in
+''MyRecord`.
+In most cases this is not a big deal (after all, in many
-many languages you must define a function *before* you use it), but
+languages you must define a function *before* you use it), but nevertheless
-nevertheless we're used to the fact that Haskell does not care about
+we're used to the fact that Haskell does not care about the ordering of our
-ordering of our definitions, so this limitation is a pity.
+definitions, so this limitation is a pity.

 ## Quotation

-As we have seen, the Haskell AST that TH can build and manipulate is not
+As we have seen, the Haskell AST that TH can build and manipulate is neither
-small and not easy to work with at all.
-Unfortunately, it's also possible to
+small nor easy to work with.
+Unfortunately, it's also possible to produce an
-produce an AST of a correct shape that does not represent a Haskell program
+AST of a correct shape that does not represent a Haskell program that
-that compiles.
-In other words, manual construction of AST is tedious and
+compiles.
+In other words, manual construction of an AST is tedious and
 error-prone.

-Luckily, there is a way to get AST of arbitrary Haskell code by using
+Luckily, there is a way to get the AST of arbitrary Haskell code by using
 *quotation*.
-There are four types of quotations that are enabled by the
+There are five types of quotation that are enabled by the
 `TemplateHaskell` language extension:

 Thing produced   | Quotation syntax | Type